furmangg/exact-match-agg/README.md

 1. In the Tabular Model Explorer pane, expand the Data Sources folder and double click ExactMatchAggDW to edit the connection string.
 Set your connection string to point to the DW you created above and click Save.

 1. Go to the Solution Explorer pane, right click on the ExactMatchAgg node at the top (the project, not the solution) and choose Properties.
 Set Processing Option to Full, set Server to the SSAS server you wish to deploy it to.
 If you're deploying to Azure Analysis Services, then the server name should be in the format asazure://&lt;region&gt;.asazure.windows.net/&lt;yourserver&gt; and click OK then right click on the ExactMatchAgg project node and choose Deploy.

+### Testing Query Performance

+1. Open the "[SSAS Tests/performance tests.msdax](https://raw.githubusercontent.com/furmangg/exact-match-agg/master/SSAS%20Tests/performance%20tests.msdax)" file in SSMS, run the ClearCache XMLA statement before each query in the file to test the performance.

+### Questions, Problems or Improvements?

+If you have issues or questions create an issue [here](https://github.com/furmangg/exact-match-agg/issues).

+If you have ideas on how to improve the solution to make it perform better please start a thread on the [Issues tab](https://github.com/furmangg/exact-match-agg/issues).